 My eighteen wheels certainly did.
 Sixteen forward gears; 750 kilometres to Berlin.
 Probably a bit less if I hadn’t let Namibian Colin go in front.
 His narration over video footage is pure gold: ‘This is me getting us lost.’

-600 km in one day seemed quite enough – and anyway, I’d finished my audio book – so we pulled into Bobby’s Diner for cheeseburgers.
+600 km in one day seemed quite enough, so we pulled into Bobby’s Diner for cheeseburgers.